dojo-modeling/dojo-docs/data-registration.md

 When you initially upload a file you may be presented with a set of options depending upon the detected file type.

+> To make this process as efficient as possible, we recommend removing any extraneous columns (if your data is in CSV or Excel file) before uploading it to Dojo.

 Excel files require that you select a worksheet.
 If your file is large, please wait until you see the detected worksheet names and select the appropriate one.
 If you proceed without selecting a worksheet name you will not be able to transform the dataset correctly.

 If your dataset is a GeoTIFF, you will be asked to provide the data band you wish to process and the name of the feature that resides in that band.
 You may optionally provide a date for the respective band.